 What’s more, and impressively enough, this analysis happens locally with no data sent to WhatsApp servers to find suspicious links.
-And WhatsApp is even trying to bring in more and more improvements in its upcoming versions, for eg. a feature enabling the user to manually report a suspicious link in case it manages to outsmart WhatsApp’s detection.
+And WhatsApp is even trying to bring in more and more improvements in its upcoming versions, for example, a feature enabling the user to manually report a suspicious link in case it outsmart WhatsApp’s detection.

 WhatsApp is working on advancing through the Google Play Beta Program to v2.18.206, the latest version being available on Android devices.
 So, for all the beta users, you can access the latest update from the Google Play Store.

 The users are to stay tuned for further details, and as for spammers, beware!